Collyweston

 Collyweston is a village and civil parish in North Northamptonshire, about three miles southwest of Stamford, Lincolnshire, on the road (the A43) to Kettering.
 The population of the civil parish at the 2011 census was 514.

 Geography

 The village is on the southern side of the Welland valley east of Tixover.
 The River Welland, at the point nearby to the northwest, is the boundary between Rutland and Northamptonshire.
-British Railways closed Ketton and Collyweston railway station in 1966.
+Ketton and Collyweston railway station was closed in 1966.

-Collyweston is currently served by buses on the Stamford to Peterborough via Duddington route.
+Collyweston is currently served by buses on the Stamford–to–Peterborough via Duddington route.
 The Jurassic Way and Hereward Way pass through the village to the north, crossing the Welland at Collyweston Bridge, near Geeston.

 The A47 road passes through the parish to the south, with Collyweston Great Wood to the south.
 The road from the A47, continuing in a straight line to the village is called Kingscliffe Road.

 Nature reserve

 The local Wildlife Trust has a fifteen-acre nature reserve at Collyweston Quarries where Lincolnshire limestone was quarried, to the north of the A43.
 This has the pyramidal orchid, common dodder, greater knapweed, common rock-rose, common bird's foot trefoil, and clustered bellflower.
 Birds found there include the European green woodpecker and glowworms are found there in the summer.

 There is also an SSSI at Collyweston Great Wood.